 I am someone who needs a good amount of carbs, and yes sometimes that’s in the form of sugar.
 Am I gorging on refined table sugar?
 Absolutely not.
 Just like how I won’t even come close to any type of sugar alcohol or fake sugar.

 I’m not a nutritionist, so I’m going to avoid getting too preachy, but a little bit of sugar is not going to kill you.
 Quality of sugar is important, as is the amount.
 For me, having one or two energy balls a day is not an excessive amount of sugar.
-The only other sugar you’ll find in my diet, is some manuka honey with breakfast and possibly some post-dinner dark chocolate.
 I love sweets, but just like anything they must be consumed in moderation.
+And moderation must be consumed in moderation too!

 But the reality is that when I’m being highly active (which is a lot of the time), my body is burning a lot of glucose and in order to restore it and avoid entering the HANGRY state, sometimes I need energy, fast.
 Sugar (in the form of dates) + fat (in the form of nuts) is the ultimate satiator for me.
 If I were to make my energy balls with stevia and those fake fat-free nut butters (I’m being kind here..)
 I could guarantee you that I’d be hungry about 10 minutes later.

-I empathize completely with people who need to follow a low-sugar diet and manage their glucose levels closely, but I’m not one of those people.
+I 100% empathize and care for those people who need to follow a low-sugar diet and manage their glucose levels closely, but I’m not one of those people.
 For me, energy requires carbs and fat and protein and dates, peanuts and cocoa powder help me achieve all three.

 Are my methods accurate?
 Maybe not, but when I’m standing at the top of a mountain having hiked 15 miles, it’s the energy balls that I reach for and I have to admit, they always do the trick.